Hotel National, Moscow: History

 In the late 1960s the Hotel Intourist, a towering, modern glass structure, was constructed adjacent to the National.
 The Hotel Intourist was merged with the National in 1983 and the hotels operated for a time under joint management.
 The Hotel National had suffered from years of neglect and when a large piece of the facade fell off in 1989, the hotel was closed for reconstruction.

-The Hotel National was renovated from 1991-1995.
-It was transferred by the Russian government to the City of Moscow in 1992 and reopened on May 9, 1995 as part of Forte Hotels.
+The Hotel National was renovated from 1991 to 1995.
+It was transferred by the Russian government to the City of Moscow in 1992 and reopened on May 9, 1995, as part of Forte Hotels.
 When Forte took over Le Méridien Hotels & Resorts in 1996, the hotel was renamed Le Méridien National Hotel.
 It was further renamed Le Royal Méridien National Hotel in 1998.

 On December 9, 2003, a Chechen female suicide bomber detonated herself outside the hotel.
 It is thought that her target was the State Duma building across the street and that the bomb detonated prematurely.
 Six people died and 13 were injured in the blast.

 The hotel returned to its original name in 2009 when it moved from the Le Méridien brand to The Luxury Collection.

 In 2011 the hotel, which had previously been owned by the City of Moscow, was privatized and sold to businessman Mikhail Gutseriev for 4.7 billion Rubles.

 The hotel ceased to be managed by The Luxury Collection division of Marriott International on July 5, 2022, when Marriott severed its relationship with all 22 of its properties in Russia, due to sanctions on Russia in response to the 2022 Russian invasion of Ukraine.